IoneW/Getting-and-Cleaning-Data---Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 This repo also contains a code book (CodeBook.md) that describes the variables, the data, and the transformations performed to clean up the data.

-80 characters or less per line

-single empty line between paragraphs

-dashes under the headers

-indent using whitespace (0x20) not tab